 The market itself can be dissected with the same principle: 80% of the time the market is in the middle of a move (not reversing), whereas 20% of the time the market is forming a top or bottom.
 Many traders who attempt trading reversals find out the “hard way” how often a potential reversal does not play out / happen.

 Then there is a possibility to add one more layer of the 80-20 rule.
 The markets tend to make lots of sideways moves or consolidation.
-Other words which are often used to describe these areas are ranges, chop, choppy areas, zones, price zones, supply and demand, corrections, or corrective patterns.
+Other words that are often used to describe these areas are ranges, chop, choppy areas, zones, price zones, supply and demand, corrections, or corrective patterns.
 These corrections tend to happen 80% of the time, whereas trending moves happen only 20% of the time.

-In other words: price is often (80%) moving sideways and making corrections.
+In other words, price is often (80%) moving sideways and making corrections.
 When price does make an impulse, then it does not last long (20%).
 The Pareto principle can help traders with understanding its natural rhythm and with comprehending how frequent their specified opportunity could occur.
-Also read the hidden secrets of the moving average.
+Also, read the hidden secrets of the moving average.

 Does the TOFTEM model help you as a Forex trader with building our trading document?
 Could it provide a better method for your trading plan?
 Or do you prefer your current model?
 Let us know down below!